A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Benchmark

 \subsection{Siamese Network}

-Introduced by Bromley et al.~\cite{bromley1993siamese} for signature verification, Siamese networks consist of twin branches sharing their parameters (trainable parameters).
-Such models learn similarities/distances between a pair of inputs, being used mainly for verification tasks.
-As illustrated in Fig.~\ref{fig:siamese}, each branch of the Siamese structure is composed of a \gls{cnn} model followed by some dense layers.
+Siamese networks were first described by Bromley et al.~\cite{bromley1993siamese} for signature verification.
+This architecture consists of twin branches sharing their trainable parameters.
+Such models are generally employed for verification tasks since they learn similarities/distances between a pair of inputs.
+As illustrated in Fig.~\ref{fig:siamese}, each branch of the Siamese structure is composed of a \gls*{cnn} model followed by some dense layers.
 These models can also have shared and non-shared dense layers at the top.

 As detailed in Table~\ref{tab:siamese-architecture}, we employ MobileNetV2 as the base model for each branch of the Siamese network.
 We use the contrastive loss~\cite{chopra2005contrastive, hadsell2006contrastive} in the training stage to compute the similarity between the input pair~images.